-The proposed amendment from LDR to MDR is a logical extension of the MDR land use from the north and east and will result in infill development in an area that is served by full urban services and infrastructure, including mass transit and sidewalks.
-The site is also located approximately one quarter of a mile south of Westside High School, and less than one half of a mile east of Jacksonville Heights Elementary.
-Additionally, the amendment will provide new housing options to meet the needs of the growing population while placing residents near employment opportunities that are located less than one mile north of the site along the 103rd Street corridor.
+The proposed amendment from LDR to MDR is a logical extension of the MDR land use from the east.
+The amendment provides more housing options to meet the needs of the growing population while placing residents near employment opportunities at the Westlake Industrial Park that are located less than one mile west of the site along the Pritchard Road corridor.
+It is also proximal to other suburban amenities such as Cisco Gardens Park and Community Center.
 Therefore, the amendment is consistent with the FLUE Goals 1 and 3, Objective 1.1, and Policies, 1.1.21, 1.1.22, 3.1.5, and 3.1.12.

-The applicant has provided a JEA Availability Letter, dated August 18, 2023, as part of the companion rezoning application.
+The applicant has provided a JEA Availability Letter, dated August 23, 2023, as part of the companion rezoning application.
 According to the letter, there is an existing 16-inch water and a 12-inch gravity sewer force main along Wheat Road.
 Therefore, FLUE Policy 1.2.8 is satisfied.